 Centipedes, like millipedes, have bodies that are vulnerable to drying out, so they are almost always restricted to moist habitats such as soils, leaf litter, or under rocks, logs, or bark.
 In the case of house centipedes, the habitat might be a cool, damp basement.
-Centipedes’ typically flat, extremely flexible bodies and many short, backward-pointing legs facilitate their movements through soil and squeezing into tight crevices.
+Centipedes’ typically flat, extremely flexible bodies and many short, backward-pointing legs allow them to move easily through soil and squeeze into tight crevices.

-The behaviors of centipedes are geared toward seeking habitats with high humidity: burrowing into soil, avoiding bright light, moving toward dark places, being active only at night, and moving increasingly rapidly to safety as the humidity drops.
+Centipedes have moisture-seeking and dryness-avoiding behaviors.
+They burrow into soil, avoid bright light, move toward dark places, are active only at night, and move quickly to safety as the humidity drops.
 Some can even enter an inert state when the environment gets too dry.

-The reason for their vulnerability to dryness is that their outer cuticle lacks a waxy-like coating that prevents water loss.
+The reason they are prone to drying out is that their outer cuticle lacks a waxy-like coating that prevents water loss.
 Also, each body segment’s spiracles (respiratory openings) cannot be closed, so dry conditions can quickly dry them out.
-Among even more reasons why centipedes and millipedes can lose moisture quickly, they tend to release a lot of moisture as they chew, and they tend to lose a relatively large amount of moisture as they defecate.
+Centipedes and millipedes also tend to lose moisture as they chew and as they defecate.